Ferrate(VI)

 Ferrate(VI) is the inorganic anion with the chemical formula [FeO4]2−.
 It is photosensitive, contributes a pale violet colour to compounds and solutions containing it and is one of the strongest water-stable oxidizing species known.
 Although it is classified as a weak base, concentrated solutions containing ferrate(VI) are corrosive and attack the skin and are only stable at high pH.
+It is similar to the somewhat more stable permanganate.